 If you’re looking to secure the best rate on your savings, you generally have one of two options......
 More

 Islamic savings accounts offer a Sharia’a-compliant way of saving for Muslims living in the UK, as w...
 More

 Find out where your bank or building society is licenced, and what deposit protection guarantees you...
 More

 With some forecasters predicting interest rate cuts by November 2012, we look at the pros and cons o...
 More

-Hampshire Trust Bank has increased the rates of its two and three-year fixed bonds by up to 0.30%, c...
+United Trust Bank has increased the rates of its one-year and 18-month fixed bonds by up to 0.15%, p...
 More

 Moneyfacts.co.uk will, like most other websites, place cookies onto your computer’s

 hard drive.
 This includes tracking cookies.